yumauri/effector-storage/README.md

 ### extra adapters

 You can find a collection of useful adapters in [effector-storage-extras](https://github.com/yumauri/effector-storage-extras).
-That side repository was created in order to not bloat `effector-storage` with dependencies and adapters, which depends on other libraries.
+That side repository was created to avoid bloating `effector-storage` with dependencies and adapters that depend on other libraries.

 ## Usage with domains